open-telemetry/opentelemetry-php/README.md

 **The PHP protobuf extension is optional when using either the `OTLPHttp` or `OTLPGrpc` exporters from the Contrib package.**

-The protobuf extension makes both exporters more performant. _Note that protobuf 3.20.0+ is required for php 8.1 support_
+The protobuf extension makes both exporters _significantly_ more performant, and we recommend that you do not use the PHP package in production. _Note that protobuf 3.20.0+ is required for php 8.1 support_

 ---